What is the gospel?

 Why do we need to be saved or delivered from our sins?

-There are consequences for our sinful disobedience.
+There are consequences for our disobedience to God.
 The first being everlasting separation from the goodness of God (2 Thess.
 1:9).
 Secondly, we are subject to judgement and justice for every sin we have committed.
 Unless we receive mercy and forgiveness we are doomed to pay the full price of our sins.

 How does Jesus save us from our sins?